Monabahe/Cars24-Dataset-Analysis/README.md

 ## Repository Structure
 - `raw dataset/`: Contains the raw and cleaned dataset files.
 - `Project files/`: Includes Jupyter notebooks used for data cleaning, EDA, and visualization.
+- `ppt file`: This is my presentation file in which i include all the key insights and findings.
 - `README.md`: Project description and overview.

 ## How to Use